 My favorites are all on their Land & Sea entrees.
 Their sustainable salmon is the best in town, served with organic quinoa with local squash, grilled asparagus, roasted fennel slaw, and a charred Arizona sweet pepper coulis.

 Their FARM Steaks, among the best in town, are served with roasted garlic whipped potatoes, grilled asparagus, an Arizona red wine demi-glace, wild mushrooms, with local herbs.
 My favorite is their eight-ounce filet.

 Don’t forget to check out the specialty drinks.
 Their vegan and gluten-free options are the best in town.
 They now have a kids’ menu with five items for children 12 and under.
-Want to know where to eat in Prescott, Arizona?
-This is it!
+Looking for a great restaurant in Prescott to eat at?
+This is it.

 624 Miller Valley Rd. // (928) 778-6246 (closed Sundays)

 If you want a great, home-tasting Mexican meal in Prescott, this is the place for you.

 You get the option of take-out food or eat-in dining.
 From the drive-through, my favorite dish was their two chicken taquitos, no garnish.
 The perfect, lightweight meal before heading back to work.

 However, for family dining, when we stayed to eat, all bets were off.
 The individual portions were easily large enough to feed two.

 The Chimichanga Combo, stuffed with flavorful carne asada, is always a favorite.
 The combo consists of a deep-fried burrito, enchilada style, topped with guacamole and sour cream.
 The chili relleno meal is also a keeper.
 We’ve never had a bad meal there.

 For casual dining in Prescott, make sure you check out Taco Don’s.